r9y9/wavenet_vocoder/README.md

 - `cmu_arctic` (multi-speaker)
 - `ljspeech` (single speaker)

-Suppose you will want to preprocess CMU ARCTIC dataset and have data in `~/data/cmu_arctic`, then you can preprocess data by:
+Assuming you use preset parameters known to work good for CMU ARCTIC dataset and have data in `~/data/cmu_arctic`, then you can preprocess data by:

 ```
-python preprocess.py cmu_arctic ~/data/cmu_arctic ./data/cmu_arctic
+python preprocess.py cmu_arctic ~/data/cmu_arctic ./data/cmu_arctic --preset=presets/cmu_arctic_8bit.json
 ```

 When this is done, you will see time-aligned extracted features (pairs of audio and mel-spectrogram) in `./data/cmu_arctic`.